The Ultimate Gold Royalty Stream:

 Based in Vancouver, Canada, Wheaton Precious Metals isn’t a mining company.
 It’s a precious metals streaming company.

 A gold mining company makes most of its money by selling the gold it digs up.
-But then it’s left with all this silver, lead, zinc and copper that it spent time and money to extract along with the gold.
+But then it’s left with all the silver, lead, zinc, and copper that it spent time and money to extract along with the gold.

 For example, if a company is mining for copper, it may get some gold that it won’t have much use for as a copper miner.
-Wheaton will buy that from the company, guaranteeing profit for that gold.
-Or a silver miner might come up with some nickel, but it’s the same story there.
-Wheaton will buy the nickel and sell it at market.
+The streaming company will buy that gold (guaranteeing that the copper miner can make some profit on it) and then sell it for a higher price at market.

 As with oil and gas extraction, mining is a risky business.
-You may open a mine only to learn its reserves were much lower than previously thought.
-Never mind the overhead of mining equipment, staff, taxes and environmental regulations that miners have to deal with.
+You may open a mine only to learn its reserves are much lower than previously thought − never mind the overhead of mining equipment, staff, taxes, and environmental regulations that miners have to deal with.

 Stream Some Profits Into Your Portfolio

-Those mines produce gold, silver, cobalt, palladium and platinum as byproducts of the minerals they’re actually mining for.
-Wheaton buys them all and sells them…
+Those mines produce gold, silver, cobalt, palladium, and platinum as byproducts of the minerals they’re actually mining for.
+And Wheaton buys them all and sells them.

-The company has partnered with some heavy hitters in the mining industry, like Newmont and Barrick.
-It has gold, silver and even cobalt streams from those mines.
-The gold and the silver streams have value because of the gold bull market that’s brewing.
-More on that in a moment…
+The company has partnered with some heavy hitters in the mining industry, like Newmont (NYSE: NEM) and Barrick Mining (NYSE: B).
+It has had gold, silver, and even cobalt streams from those mines.

-But the cobalt produced as a byproduct of nickel mining in the Vale Voisey’s Bay Mine in Canada is particularly interesting.
-Cobalt is one of the minerals vital to producing electric vehicle (EV) batteries.
+The cobalt produced as a byproduct of nickel mining in the Voisey’s Bay Mine in Canada is particularly interesting.
+Cobalt is one of the most vital minerals to producing electric vehicle (EV) batteries.
 Most of the world’s supply comes out of the Congo, but it’s a scarce resource that will go up in value as the EV market booms in the coming years.

-Wheaton’s average cost per gold equivalent ounce (GEO) was $436 in the second quarter of 2024.
-With gold sitting around $2,650 per ounce, this resulted in a cash operating margin of $1,976 per GEO sold, an increase of 24% when compared with the second quarter of the previous year.
+Wheaton’s average cost per gold equivalent ounce (GEO) was $470 in the second quarter of 2025.
+This resulted in a cash operating margin of $2,717 per GEO sold, an increase of 37% over the second quarter of 2024.
+The company also brought in a strong $415 million in operating cash flow during the quarter, a $181 million increase year over year.

-It returns some of that money to its shareholders in the form of a quarterly dividend that yields 1.03% and has a payout ratio of 46.51% at its share price as of this writing.
-It has raised its dividend five times in the past six years.
+It returns some of that money to its shareholders in the form of a quarterly dividend that equates to a 0.71% yield.
+Its payout ratio based on free cash flow is 37.7%.

-And that dividend should continue paying out royalties for many years to come.
-The company’s streaming partners have just under 60 years of reserve and resource mine life remaining between proven and probable, measured and indicated, and inferred resources.
+That dividend should continue paying out royalties for many years to come.
+The company’s streaming partners have just under 60 years of reserve and resource mine life remaining, between “proven and probable,” “measured and indicated,” and “inferred” resources.

 Profiting From the New Gold Bull Market

-The stage is set for a bull market run for gold this year.
+The stage is set for the gold bull run to continue beyond this year.
 The bullion boom of the 1970s could repeat itself.

 Gold is an effective long-term inflation hedge, and with inflation still elevated and eroding consumers’ purchasing power, protecting that buying power is still on everyone’s mind.

-We should also see increased demand for gold from China, as that country has reopened from very tight COVID-19 restrictions.
+We should also see increased demand for gold from China, whose reserves surpassed $200 billion in value in 2025.
 Additionally, central banks around the world are buying more gold as they seek to manage currency and geopolitical risks.
-Should that continue through 2024, that increased demand for gold should push prices higher.
+In fact, 2024 was the third consecutive year that central banks bought more than 1,000 metric tons of gold.
+Should that continue through the rest of 2025 and beyond, that increased demand for gold should push prices higher.

 If you’re looking to diversify your royalty streams after picking up some oil and gas royalties, Wheaton is the company to add to your portfolio.